 All faculty Granite State College are expected to review the following documents that outlines resources and expectations:

 Academic Credit Hour Policy: A statement about the College's Academic Credit Hour policy is included in the handbook, which outlines details related to required instructional engagement for each course by credit hour in order to meet the standard.
 The following chart provides a breakdown of total instructional engagement per credit per course.

 Credit Hour Review Tool: As you prepare for upcoming terms, it can be helpful to assess prior course designs and update them as needed for enhanced student success.
 One of the ways we can do this is by completing a brief credit hour check to document direct and indirect instructional activities.
 This activity can help us better understand our curriculum design, calculate an approximate amount of student work for each credit granted, and spark ideas for ways to enhance our course.
-Information about this process and tools may be found by logging in to the Faculty Lounge within Moodle; scroll to the bottom to review a brief tutorial about this process.
+Information about this process and tools may be found by logging in to the Faculty Lounge within Moodle; scroll to the bottom to access.

 The overaching goal of GSC's teaching evaluation model is provide opportunities for reflective practice as a community of teachers.
 Click here to learn more about GSC's teaching evaluation model.